YotaYota/notes/docs/aws/ccp.md

 _Availability Zone (AZ)_: One data center inside a region.

 **Best Practice**: Run across at least 2 AZs for mitigating effect of downtime.
-Any service marked with _Regionally scoped service_ are already doing this by default.
+Any service marked with _Regionally scoped service_ are already doing this by default (eg ELB, SNS, SQS).

 Factors when deciding a region: